 Long-form guides to Manhattan real estate.

-Five comprehensive pillar guides plus topical drill-downs — on buying, selling, co-op boards, closing costs, and the corridors of Manhattan.
+Five comprehensive guides plus topical companion pieces — on buying, selling, co-op boards, closing costs, and the corridors of Manhattan.
 Written by a working broker.

 Five comprehensive guides covering every major transaction type.